 You might be tempted to bring all your favorite clothes, books, and other random items.
 Don't.
 It's a basic mistake.
 The lighter you travel, the more enjoyable the experience.
 It's makes moving around much easier and pleasant, while a large and heavy suitcase will only make traveling a hassle.

 Wherever you will live, there will be a way for you to do a laundry.
-So apply the 1 to 6 rule.
+So apply the 1 to 6 rule when packing your carry-on.

 But Consider Traveling with a Backpack Only